-This page is for the macOS “Sierra” (2016) version of Apple Mail.
+This page is for the macOS “Sierra”, “High Sierra”, “Mojave” and “Catalina” (2016 and later) versions of Apple Mail.

 If you’re using an older version of Apple Mail, such as the version included with Mac OS X “El Capitan” or “Yosemite”, see Apple Mail Folders in “El Capitan” and Earlier instead.

-After you’ve set up an IMAP account in Apple Mail on macOS, there’s an additional step needed to to keep Mail folders in sync with other programs or devices that might connect to the mailbox.
+After you’ve set up an IMAP account in Apple Mail on macOS, it should try to store sent and deleted messages on the server, keeping them in sync with other programs or devices that might connect to the mailbox.

 1. Start the Mail program.

 If the Mail program isn’t already running, start it now.

 2. Open the “Preferences” window.